DataDog/dd-trace-py/docs/index.rst

   is called.
 Always use ``patch()`` and ``patch_all()`` as soon as possible in your Python entrypoint.

 ..
-[2] only third-party modules such as aiohttp_jinja2

-..
-[3] only the synchronous client
+[2] only the synchronous client

 ..
 [4] only in Python 3.7 and above.